boardroom-inc/stateless/docs/guides/guide-to-ens.md

 ![](/assets/images/ens_metamask.png)

-And if you point it to an IPFS hash, you can pull up the domain at ethhub.eth/ or ethhub.eth.link for browsers that don't resolve ENS names.
+And if you point it to an IPFS hash, you can pull up the domain at stateless.eth/ or stateless.eth.link for browsers that don't resolve ENS names.

 ## Subdomains
 Subdomains offer great flexibility for building on top of .eth domains.
 If you are a company such as Maker and want to issue all your employees maker.eth subdomains, this is very easy to do.
 This section will cover both creating subdomains on a domain you own and unique ways of allowing others to buy subdomains on a domain you own.